-The Group operates in a very competitive market and faces intense competition
+The Group operates in a very competitive market and faces intense competition to retail points.

-The retail and apparel industry in the PRC is highly competitive, and the competitors in this market include both international and domestic companies.
-The Group competes against competitors primarily on brand loyalty, product variety, product design, product quality, marketing and promotion, price and the ability to meet delivery commitments to retail points.
 Some of the competitors may have greater financial, management, human, distribution or other resources than the Group.
 The Group's results of operations and market position may be adversely affected by a number of competitive factors, including competitors increasing their operational efficiencies, adopting competitive pricing strategies, expanding their operations or adopting innovative retail sales methods or product designs etc.